 Facebook removing likes

-But what does this mean for consumers?
-We could now see stronger communities based on shared interests forming on Facebook, giving consumers the opportunity to interact with the page owners and other followers.
-"Likes" can be seen as a passive way consumers interact - with individuals often liking a page without engaging with it.
-Putting the focus on followers and conversation not only would help build communities, but would benefit the page owners as they would be able to analyse their fanbase and grow their business by learning more about their audience.
+We could now see stronger communities based on shared interests forming on Facebook.
+This allows consumers to interact with the page owners and other followers.
+"Likes" can be seen as a passive way consumers interact with individuals often liking a page without engaging with it.
+Focusing on followers and conversation would help build communities and benefit the page owners as they would be able to analyse their fanbase and grow their business by learning more about their audience.